brainhack-school2022/dimitrijevic_project/README.md

 Hi everyone, <br />

-I started my PhD at Polytechnique in biomedical engineering.
+I recently started my PhD at Polytechnique in biomedical engineering.
 My research focuses on analyzing structural pediatric brain MRI data to understand neurodevelopment.
 Previously, I studied the potential use of deep learning based techniques for deformable image registration using T1-weighted images from the Calgary Preschool Dataset.
 I am interested in anything health related and how we can improve these systems world-wide!
+My BrainHack school project will explore the Predictive Clinical Neuroscience (PCN) toolkit.